ptarmiganlabs/butler-sheet-icons/README.md

 Options:
-  --loglevel <level>        log level (choices: "error", "warn", "info", "verbose", "debug", "silly", default: "info") --schemaversion <string>  Qlik Sense engine schema version (default: "12.612.0") --tenanturl <url>         URL to Qlik Sense cloud tenant --apikey <key>            API key used to access the Sense APIs --appid <id>              Qlik Sense app whose sheet icons should be modified.
+  --loglevel <level>        log level (choices: "error", "warn", "info", "verbose", "debug", "silly", default: "info") --schemaversion <string>  Qlik Sense engine schema version (default: "12.612.0") --tenanturl <url>         URL or host of Qlik Sense cloud tenant.
+Example: "https://tenant.eu.qlikcloud.com" or "tenant.eu.qlikcloud.com"
+  --apikey <key>            API key used to access the Sense APIs --appid <id>              Qlik Sense app whose sheet icons should be modified.
   --collectionid <id>       Used to control which Sense apps should have their sheets updated with new icons.
-All apps in this collection will be updated (default: "")
+All apps in this collection will be updated
+                            (default: "")
   -h, --help                display help for command
 ```